truelockmc/PC-Optimus/README.md

 -Run the .py File you just downloaded
 -If you need help go to https://discord.gg/36bPs8cQ5B

-If your using the .exe File:
+If your using the .exe File (Temporary Not Avaible because of Errors and False Virus Alerts):
 -Just download and Run, maybe Microsoft Defender will show you a warning,that Microsoft doesnt know who created this Code you can click on further Information and run anyways, or if you dont trust me just use the .py File so you can Look at the Code
 -If you need help go to https://discord.gg/36bPs8cQ5B